 HUM735: Perception: Road Safety and Reading

-The research group is made up of researchers attached to the University of Granada, as well as road safety professionals and secondary school teachers.
+This research group comprises researchers from the University of Granada, as well as road safety professionals and secondary school teachers.

-• Psychological Processes and Road Safety: speed and distance perception; recall and driving; attention and driving.
-Ageing and driving.
+• Psychological processes and road safety, including speed and distance perception, memory and driving, attention and driving, and aging and driving.

 • Risk perception and risk factors.